taneishi/GlomerularSegmentation/README.md

 Dice coefficient takes values between 0 and 1, and is 1 if and only if $X$ and $Y$ are perfectly matched.
 Dice coefficient is calculated for all patches and masks in the validation set and averaged to obtain the accuracy to be evaluated.

 As a result, we obtained Dice coefficients of 0.880 for training and 0.794 for validation.
-Examples of the output predicted mask from U-Net, and the true mask corresponding to the input patch are shown in Figure 3.
+An example of the output predicted mask from U-Net, and the true mask corresponding to the input patch are shown in Figure 3.

 ![predicted_mask](figure/predicted.png)
 ![true_mask](figure/mask.png)

 **Figure 3.
-Examples of the patch as input to U-Net, the output predicted mask, and the true mask corresponding to the input patch.**
+An example of the output predicted mask from U-Net, and the true mask corresponding to the input patch.**

 ## Furthermore